Understanding the concepts of arithmetic for beginners

 • Direction of Variation:

-Understanding arithmetic sequences
+Understanding of arithmetic sequences

 • Practical Exercises: